 NCAOC provides ACIS and VCAP Inquiry Only classes to all bail bondsmen, attorneys, Remote Public Access customers and Department of Social Services employees.
-For information about training class dates contact the NCAOC Training Coordinator at 919-890-1366.
+For information about training class dates, contact NCAOC Court Services at 919-890-1400.

 Adverse weather: To see if a class has been delayed due to current weather conditions, please call 919-890-1333.